This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.

 • Collapse or fainting

 Contact a vet immediately if you notice these symptoms.
-While heart disease isn’t curable, it can be treated to slow the progression and increase your dog’s quickly of life.
+While heart disease isn’t curable, it can be treated to slow the progression and increase your dog’s quality of life.

 Some examples of conditions affecting the lungs include: